 Working with an Agent

-As with each health insurance plan, there are pros and cons, but an agent can help you understand which one will work for your lifestyle.
-An independent agent can compare HMO insurance quotes and policies to find affordable rates on already reduced insurance.
+As with other health insurance plans, there are pros and cons, but an agent can help you understand which one will work for your lifestyle.
+An independent agent can compare HMO insurance quotes and policies to find affordable rates on already-reduced insurance.

-If you want to purchase an HMO insurance plan, contact an agent for reliable guidance.
+If you want to purchase an HMO insurance plan, contact an independent insurance agent for reliable guidance.

 TrustedChoice.com Article | Reviewed by Jeffrey Green